Since your garden might be frozen, it can be hard to grow anything – here in Texas we don’t have that problem.

 Instead of waiting for the cold season to end, you can be prepared for the coming months by composting with worms in a worm bin indoors!

 Composting with worms and worm castings may slow down once the temperature drops below 57 degrees.
-If the temperature is below freezing, the worms in the outdoor composting bin might freeze.
+If the temperature is below freezing, the worms in the outdoor composting bin might freeze, especially during the winter months.
+The ideal temperature range for your new worm bin is between about 55 and 80 degrees F.

 Here’s my beginning adventure into the world of vermicomposting with a worm bin:

 Using a worm bin for worm composting, also known as vermicomposting, is inexpensive and easy to maintain the process.
 It gives you a convenient way to dispose of organic waste and organic matter like paper, shredded newspaper, grass clippings, kitchen scraps such as vegetables, or fruit peelings like a banana peel for instance.